 - ground cloves

-How can I make Mini Pumpkin Pies?
+How can I make Individual Pumpkin Pies?

 I always love finding ways to make baking and cooking a little lighter for everyone.
 Provided that the above ingredients are complete, you are now ready to proceed with our simple baking process.
 I can sum up the whole process into just 5 simple steps: Preheat, Cut, Mix, Fill, and Bake.